Don’t like eggnog? Give it’s tropical Puerto Rican cousin a try – coconut-based Coquito is rich, creamy, full of rum, and ready for any holiday party!

 Instructions

-- Combine evaporated milk, condensed milk, coconut cream, and coconut milk in a large pot set over low heat, whisking to combine.
+- Combine evaporated milk, condensed milk, coconut cream, and coconut milk in a large saucepan set over the lowest heat, whisking to combine.
 Add the cinnamon sticks, vanilla bean, cinnamon, and nutmeg.

-- Allow to simmer 25-30 minutes stirring occasionally, until mixture has thickened slightly.
+- Allow to barely simmer 20-30 minutes, stirring occasionally, until mixture has thickened slightly.

-- Remove from heat and cool at least 30 minutes.
+- Remove from heat and cool at least 30 minutes, or to room temperature.
 Remove cinnamon sticks and vanilla bean and discard.

-- Whisk in vanilla extract and rum.
+- Slowly whisk in vanilla extract and rum.
 Pour into a pitcher, cover, and chill in refrigerator for at least 2 hours or until cold.

 - Serve straight in small glasses garnished or in larger ones with cubed ice.
 Garnish with a sprinkle of cinnamon, nutmeg, and toasted coconut.

-- Store remaining coquito in an airtight container in the fridge.
+- Store remaining coquito in an airtight container in the fridge for up to 2 weeks.

 Notes